 The final specific gravity of the pineapple cider was right about 1.000 SG so the estimated ABV was about 6.55%.
-The flavor of alcohol was definitely present in the cider although it was not unpleasant.
+The flavor of alcohol was definitely present although it was not unpleasant and the fruity flavor still shined.
 I am curious to see what a couple of months of age will do to this batch!

 Next time I will try to ferment the apple cider fully and then add the pineapple in the secondary, or back sweeten and keg to see what else is possible.

 Overall, I am very happy with the initial results and will definitely be experimenting more with this recipe!